brojyf/Connect4_Bot/README.md

 # Connect4_Bot
-This is a Connect4 game robot project implemented using Deep Q Network (DQN)
+This is a Connect4 game robot project implemented using Deep Q Network (DQN).